chenzhifei731/Pysmell/README.md

 # Pysmell
 a tool for detecting code smells in Python code.
-Please specify the directories in code before using it.
+Please specify the directories in “parameter.py” before using it.